NetsOSS/headless-burp/docs/user-guide/burp-extensions/headless-burp-scanner.md

 2. Run as shown in the [usage](#usage) section

-### Scenario C: Scan URL(s) for security issues using Burp but supress false positives from the scan report
+### Scenario C: Scan URL(s) for security issues using Burp but suppress false positives from the scan report

 1. Add a _false-positives_ block with the issue type and path _(these can be retrieved from a burp scan report)_ to the configuration file.
 You can find more details about [Issue Definitions here]